eshanthaker05/design-projects-portfolio/docs/assignments/A05/index.md

 Cross-Sectional Area (Ab)

+Width (w)

+Thickness (b)

 ### Calculations

 insert feature B calculations here

-I began by drawing the free body diagram for Feature B. Force (F) is essentially the reaction force (Ra) from my calculations from Feature A. Using this, I found the reaction force (Rb).
+I began by drawing the free body diagram for Feature B. Force (Fa) is essentially the reaction force (Ra) from my calculations from Feature A. Using this, I found the reaction force (Rb).
 I disregarded the reaction force in the x-direction because there are no forces in that direction.

 My next step was to find the cross-sectional area.
 I conducted a stress analysis using the allowable stress and Rb and found the minimum required cross-sectional area.
 I then conducted a stiffness analysis and plugged in the values I already know.
 I assumed the length based on how Feature B in Appendix C compared to Feature A. In the end, I found the cross-sectional area requirement from the stress analysis to be greater, so I went with that value.